-Since the Coronavirus outbreak and ensuing global pandemic, we have seen a rapid increase in fraud.
+As technology advances, there is also a growing issue of fraud, scams, and cybercrime.
 It has especially come to our attention that fraudsters have been posing as Exness representatives and contacting our clients to gain access to personal data and funds.

-Our utmost priority at Exness is providing our clients with the best possible customer service – that includes keeping clients’ information safe from scammers.
+At Exness, it is our utmost priority to provide our clients with the best possible customer service - which includes keeping clients’ information safe.

-How do I know if I am being scammed?
+How do I know if I am being targeted?

 You will, from time to time, receive communication from Exness representatives.
 However, please be aware that no one from Exness will ever reach out to you via text, email or social media to ask you for your account security or personal identity information, such as your account registered email address or trading passwords.